MicrosoftDocs/xamarin-docs/docs/android/data-cloud/data-access/using-sqlite-orm.md

     name (which is the same as the property).

-- **[Table(name)]** &ndash; Marks the class as being able to be stored in an underlying SQLite table.
-Specifying the optional name parameter will override the default value of the underlying database table's name (which is the same as the class name).
+- **[Table(name)]** &ndash; Marks the class as being able to be stored in an underlying SQLite table with the name specified.

 - **[MaxLength(value)]** &ndash; Restrict the length of a text property, when a database insert is attempted.
 Consuming code